JuancaBurbano/workshop1/README.md

 ## Content of the project

-This project contains 3 files in itself, very simple each one for the easy elaboration and implementation of the project.
+This project contains 4 files in itself, very simple each one for the easy elaboration and implementation of the project.
 1. Workshop.ypynb: A jupyter notebook in which all the process for the connection to the database manager, the creation of the database and the tables as such, as well as the injection of the data to these tables (tables in general because later we will show a process that involves creating a new table).
 2. candidates.csv: This file is our data source, a CSV type, where we store all our data separated by commas.
 3. credentials.json : This is a file that you must manage yourselves when running the code, since for security reasons I can not provide my credentials to access the database, and an error would occur since they are not the same credentials with your database, later you will be shown the process so you can run this without any problem.
+4. requirements.txt : This File it contains all the libraries we need to run our project and is the first cell needed when running the notebook.

 As a bonus when inserting the data to the tables, a new file called candidates2.csv will be created, which contains the information for the second table.